aceofall/coinone-api-wrapper/README.md

-the very minimal wrapper for Coinone API. read example for usage.
+The very minimal wrapper for Coinone API.
+Read `example*.py` for its usage.

+USE IT AT YOUR OWN RISK!
+THESE SCRIPTS CAN DESTROY YOUR BALANCE!